Skip to main content

 Bilateral relations

-Australia provides support to Timor-Leste's armed forces and national police.
-We also cooperate closely on regional security issues, including maritime security, border security and transnational crime.
+Australia has strong partnerships with Timor-Leste's armed forces and national police.
+We cooperate closely on regional security issues, including maritime security, border security and transnational crime.

-The bilateral relationship is also maintained through regular, high-level engagement by Australian and Timorese ministers, Members of Parliament and officials.
+The bilateral relationship is maintained through regular, high-level engagement by Australian and Timorese ministers, Members of Parliament, and officials.
 Recent high-level engagement includes:

 Political overview